Arsey/keras-transfer-learning-for-oxford102/README.md

 The split file (setid.mat) lists 6,149 images in the test set and 1,020 images in the training set.
 We have instead trained this model on the larger set of 6,149 images and tested against the smaller set of 1,020 images.

 The CNN is a fine-tuned BVLC reference CaffeNet (modified [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks) trained on ILSVRC 2012).
 The number of outputs in the inner product layer has been set to 102 to reflect the number of flower categories.
-Learning rate and step sized are reduced as recommended for [Flickr fine-tuning](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html).
+Hyperparameter choices reflect those in [Flickr fine-tuning for style recognition](http://caffe.berkeleyvision.org/gathered/examples/finetune_flickr_style.html).
+The global learning rate is reduced while the learning rate for the final fully connected is increased relative to the other layers.

 To fit the model with initial CaffeNet's weights: